DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 (systemd-using) Debian-based Linux distributions, and reasonably similar when using other distributions.
 You'll also need full **root privileges** on the system.

-**Note:** This article often requires you to enter commands in the shell.
-I will the following convention:
+**Note:** You'll often need to enter commands in the shell.
+The following convention will be used:

 `$ some_command --some argument`
 means: Enter "some_command --some argument" (without quotes) in a Linux terminal, _as **normal user**_.